-Certain activities may not need a licence such as:
+You may not need a licence for the following activities:

-- A single caravan sited for not more than two consecutive nights for a maximum of 28 days in any 12 months.
+- 1 caravan for up to 2 consecutive nights for a maximum of 28 days in any 12 months.

-- Up to three caravans on a site of not less than five acres for a maximum of 28 days in any 12 months.
+- Up to 3 caravans on 5 acres or more, for a maximum of 28 days in any 12 months.

-- Some sites occupied by the local authority.
-These are usually travellers sites.
+- Sites owned by us - these are usually travellers sites.

-- Sites for temporary and special purposes such as caravan rallies, agricultural and forestry workers, building and engineering sites and travelling salesmen.
+- Sites for temporary and special purposes, including caravan rallies, agricultural and forestry workers, building sites, engineering sites and travelling salesmen.

-The application site must have or be in the process of getting Planning consent for this use.
+To apply, you must have planning permission for the site or be in the process of getting it.

 - The type of caravan, for example residential, static holiday or touring.

-- The permitted density (the number per acre/hectare) and the spacing between caravans.
+- The permitted density of caravans on the site and the spacing between caravans.